-Walk-in.
+- Products.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
 Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
-Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes. - Services.
+You can walk in to your local IRS office to ask tax questions or get help with a tax problem.
+Now you can set up an appointment by calling your local IRS office number and, at the prompt, leaving a message requesting Everyday Tax Solutions help.
+A representative will call you back within 2 business days to schedule an in-person appointment at your convenience.

 Mail.
-You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
+You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 softer your request is received.
+Find the address workdays after your request is received.
 Find the address that applies to your part of the country.

-• Western part of U.S.:

-Western Area Distribution Center Rancho Cordova, CA 95743-0001
+Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001

 Central part of U.S.:

-Central Area Distribution Center P.O.
-Box 8903 Bloomington, IL 61702-8903
+Central Area Distribution Center

+P.O.
+Box 8903

+Bloomington, IL 61702-8903

-• Eastern part of U.S. and foreign addresses:
+Eastern part of U.S. and foreign addresses:

-Eastern Area Distribution Center P.O.
-Box 85074 Richmond, VA 23261-5074
+Eastern Area Distribution Center

-CD-ROM.
+P.O.
+Box 85074

+Richmond, VA 23261-5074

+CD-ROM for tax products.
 You can order IRS Publication 1796, Federal Tax Products on CD-ROM, and obtain: